MiguelBusta/compilers/README.md

 The `np.sum()` function calculates the sum of all elements in the provided array or along a specified axis.
 It returns the sum of the elements as a single scalar value.

-Consider an example where you have a list of numbers and you want to compute their sum:
+Example: we have a list of numbers and we want to compute their sum:
 ```
 import numpy as np